Professor of Photography & Moving Images, MfA

 "Karin Jobsts photographs distinguish themselves in a subtle, poetic manner, brought in accordance with a stringent imagery."
 Wim Wenders

-Karin Jobst holds a Master of Fine Arts in Photography from the Academy of Fine Arts, HFBK Hamburg, Germany.
-She studied with Katharina Bosse, Silke Grossmann and Wim Wenders.
-She has taken photographs of a nuclear power station, traveled on a container ship from Germany to New York City and photographed one of the largest tunnels built in North America, in Niagara Falls.
+Karin Jobst has taken photographs of a nuclear power station, traveled on a container ship from Hamburg, Germany to New York City, USA and took photographs from one of the largest tunnels built in North America, in Niagara Falls.

 ( 01 )